 Accountability Guiding Principles

-The athletics department offers a range of clearly specified responses to substance misuse policy violations by teams and individuals, including cheerleaders, student managers, and athletic training students/volunteers.
+The athletics department’s written policies offer a range of clearly specified responses to substance misuse policy violations by teams and individuals, including student-athletes, cheerleaders, student managers, and athletic training students/volunteers.
 Educational, punitive, and restorative sanctions are designed to reduce recidivism, are consistent for all sports, and are applied uniformly and equitably across teams and individuals.
-The athletic department annually tabulates policy violation and adjudication data for individuals and teams to assess equity and efficacy.
+The athletics department annually tabulates policy violation and adjudication data for individuals and teams to assess equity and efficacy.